phoebeireland/codeinstitutemilestoneproject4/README.md

 ### Profile Page
 * If a user has a confirmed profile on the site, then this page can be used to update their shipping information or to view past orders.
 * The left side of the screen has the form to input the personal details.
 If information is filled out here, then on the checkout page, it is automatically loaded in the personal details form.
 * On the right side of the screen is a table with the previous orders made unders this account.
-The contents of the table, from left to right are: ORder number link, the date and specific time when the order was placed, the items that were in the order and the order total cost.
+The contents of the table, from left to right are: Order number link, the date and specific time when the order was placed, the items that were in the order and the order total cost.
 * If a user clicks the order confirmation number link, then they are redirected back to the order confirmation page.
 * On smaller screens, the elements stack, and the information form is on top of the Order History area.